shibomb/whole-minecraft-cameraman/README.md

 - `/cameraman spectatemode <true|false>`: Enable/disable Spectate Mode.
 If false, the cameraman will move to the target but not attach their view (default: true).
 - `/cameraman mobnightvision <true|false>`: Enable/disable Mob Night Vision.
 If true, the cameraman receives Night Vision effect when targeting a mob to improve visibility (default: false).
 - `/cameraman showmessage <true|false>`: Enable/disable informational messages (e.g., "Moving to...", "Now spectating...").
 Command feedback is still shown (default: true).
+- `/cameraman nightvisionthreshold <0-15>`: Set the light level threshold for Adaptive Night Vision.
+Night Vision is applied if the target's light level is at or below this value (default: 7).

 ## Permissions